 The following tables provide annual data on new diagnoses of HIV (non-AIDS), concurrent HIV/AIDS and AIDS, as well as the number of persons living with HIV and AIDS and the number of deaths among persons with HIV and AIDS.
 The data are shown for New York City overall and by sex, race, age, borough, area-based poverty level, risk factor, and United Hospital Fund neighborhood.

 These tables will answer the majority of the most frequently asked questions about HIV and AIDS in New York City.
 All percentages appearing in Tables 1.1 – 1.11.4 are column percentages except the total proportion of HIV diagnoses without AIDS and concurrent with AIDS diagnoses, which are row percentages of total HIV diagnoses.
 Because of rounding, percentages across categories may not sum to 100.0.
-Cells representing 1-5 person(s) with an underlying denominator of ≤500 persons, or cells with a denominator ≤100 as per Census 2010 (for 2010-2012 tables) or Census 2000 (for 2005-2009 tables), are marked with an asterisk (*), except in Table 1.1 (all of New York City), Table 1.2.1 (Males), and Table 1.2.2 (Females).
+Cells representing 1-5 person(s) with an underlying denominator of ≤500 persons, or cells with a denominator ≤100 as per intercensal 2013 estimates (for 2013 tables), Census 2010 (for 2010-2012 tables) or Census 2000 (for 2001-2009 tables), are marked with an asterisk (*), except in Table 1.1 (all of New York City), Table 1.2.1 (Males), and Table 1.2.2 (Females).
 Census 2010 population counts for non-residential ZIP codes are excluded from borough-specific population totals but are included in the NYC overall population total of 8,175,133.
-For 2008-2012 tables, residence is at diagnosis for HIV and AIDS diagnoses; for PLWHA and deaths, residence is based on most recent record available (most recent record is >5 years old for 22% of persons with HIV/AIDS in 2012).
+For 2008-2013 tables, residence is at diagnosis for HIV and AIDS diagnoses; for persons living with HIV/AIDS (PLWHA) and deaths, residence is based on most recent record available (most recent record is >5 years old for 25% of persons with HIV/AIDS in 2013) or residence at death, respectively.
 For earlier years, residence is at diagnosis for HIV and AIDS diagnoses, and for PLWHA and deaths residence is based on residence at AIDS diagnosis if surveillance status is AIDS or residence at HIV diagnosis if HIV-only.
-Tables for 2008-2012 include poverty level, which is based on NYC ZIP code of residence at diagnosis or most recent record available.
+Tables for 2008-2013 include area-based poverty level, which is based on NYC ZIP code of residence at diagnosis or most recent record available.
 Poverty level is not available for persons missing ZIP code information or living outside NYC.
-Please contact the HIV Epidemiology and Field Services Program at email@example.com if you are interested in additional analyses or you have questions about the tables.
+Please contact the HIV Epidemiology and Field Services Program at firstname.lastname@example.org if you are interested in additional analyses or have questions about the tables.

 Abbreviations and Definitions